bitcoinops/bitcoinops.github.io/_topics/en/client-side-validation.md

 ---
-A conceptually simple client-side validation protocol might assign an off-chain state (like a number of tokens) with a particular UTXO.
+A conceptually simple client-side validation protocol might assign an off-chain state (like an amount of owned tokens) with a particular UTXO.
-Only the set of validators needs to know about that assignment; it does not need to be published to the block chain or anywhere else that is public.
-When the UTXO is spent, the user has the ability to update the state and use spending transactions to assign the new state to a new UTXO.
+Only the set of validators needs to know about that assignment; it does not need to be published anywhere public, such as the blockchain.
+When the UTXO is spent, the
+user can update the state and use spending transactions to assign the new state to a new UTXO.
 This mechanism is known as **single-use seals**, and it leverages anti-double-spending property of bitcoin.